skypilot-org/skypilot/llm/gemma/README.md

 1. Apply for the access to the Gemma model

-Go to the [application page](https://huggingface.co/google/gemma-7b) and apply for the access to the model weights.
+Go to the [application page](https://huggingface.co/google/gemma-7b) and click **Acknowledge license** to apply for access to the model weights.

 2. Get the access token from huggingface